AlexanderPuckhaber/cs3300t2p2-docs/markdown/testing.md

 #### Manual Tests
 Below are some of the manual test performed:
 - Registration
-  - Checked if email field of registration page ended in "@gatech.edu"
+  - Checked if email field of registration page ended in `@gatech.edu`
-  - Checked if GTID field of registration page started with "903" and has 9 digits
+  - Checked if GTID field of registration page started with `903` and has 9 digits
 - Adding/Deleting/Editing Post Functionality
   - Added single title field to determine if inventoryItem was posted into the repository and displayed on the Home Page and the My Post Page
   - Performed editing and deleting on items while printing the full inventory repository is printed to the console on each action